 There are some other factors that may play a role in women being diagnosed with alcoholic hepatitis.
-Not all heavy drinking women are diagnosed with this condition.
+Not all women are diagnosed with this condition.
 This has led researchers to believe that there are other factors to consider.
 Some of these include:

 - Genetic factors that affect how the body metabolizes alcohol